CORONAVIRUS (COVID-19) RESPONSE

 Upon arrival at our office, you can expect the following:

-We will ask you to use hand sanitizer (which we will provide) before proceeding to our counseling offices.
+We will provide hand sanitizer which can be used before proceeding to our counseling offices.

-We will open, hold, and close all doors for you.
+We will open, hold, and close all interior doors for you.

 Daily Cleaning Measures: